Retaliation and Discrimination

 - Employment Litigation

-Our law firm has selectively represented professionals, executives and employees in employment law matters that we view as meritorious and important.
+Our law firm has selectively represented professionals, executives and employees in employment law matter that we view as meritorious and important.
 We have extensive experience with retaliation and discrimination claims under the following statutes:

 - The Age Discrimination in Employment Act (age discrimination and retaliation)